rccordell/f20idh/assignments/project.md

 	4. A brief description of the necessary project staff, including the project director and collaborators who would need to work on the project.
 As in #3, these can be described by role.
 	5. A description of the final product and how it will be shared/distributed
 5. **Data management plan**: this describing how data will be managed, stored, and documented during development work and how it will be sustained beyond the proposal's timeline.
 6. **Budget**: The proposal should include a full budget and budget justification, both of which take institutional overhead into account.
+If you don't know what "institutional overhead" is, don't worry—we'll discuss it.

-A full grant proposal would be a bit longer and include a few additional elements, such as letters of support, but these are not feasible for an in-class assignment.
-We will discuss these elements together and I will recommend resources, such as sample proposals, you can consult during development.
+An actual grant proposal would be a bit longer and include a few additional elements, such as letters of support, but these are not feasible for an in-class assignment.
+We will discuss this structure in class and I will recommend resources, such as sample proposals, you can consult as you plan and draft.

 The primary goal of this assignment is to help you think not just about what DH tools are available, or what questions you might ask about/using them, but to prompt you to ground those ideas in practical implementation.
 What would you need to know to pursue the project you have in mind?
 What resources would you need?
 What kinds of collaboration or support would be required to realize your project's goals?
 Where might you find those needed resources, tools, or collaborators?

+In our final class together, you will briefly present your proposals in a lightning-talk format.